Anku5hk/Programmers_guide_to_Python/book.md

 # modules can be imported anywhere in python, there is no restriction
 # but for readability they are imported at the beginning
 # Eg. math is built-in module, import it using the 'import' keyword
 # the 'import' statement creates a module object
+# any module is only imported once a program is ran, re-importing has no effect
 import math

 ## accessing a function from math object